SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 - Search the [forums](https://forums.mbed.com/) (the built in search tool and Google for the occasional result in blogs, stackoverflow, etc) for any problems you're having - there will usually be someone else with the question, and they usually did get some kind of answer.
 - Understand your underlying hardware - Mbed OS is a decent abstraction but not a perfect one.
 If you're doing something that makes non-trivial use of an MCU peripheral, it's a good idea to read the datasheet to find out what you're really using underneath.
 If you run into problems, you definitely need to check the datasheet and the vendor forums.
 Check the MCU errata too, silicon vendors make a [shocking amount](https://www.reddit.com/r/embedded/comments/htcdnw/lpt_when_you_are_starting_with_a_new_mcu_read/) of [mistakes in silicon](https://www.reddit.com/r/embedded/comments/qi5f97/are_modern_socs_becoming_less_usable/).
 While you're on the vendors website, check out their other documents too - application notes are 100 times more readable than datasheets and usually give great instructions on how to get things done.
 Reference manuals and programming manuals will give a much more straightforward answer of "how" to use an MCU than the datasheet.
 - See what clues you can find with the debugger and/or external logic analyzer or oscilloscope.
 - If all of the above fails, ask nicely on the Mbed forums or r/embedded.
 Make sure to explain what you are trying to do overall, what your problem is, and what you've tried so far to solve it.
+If your problem is more related to your specific microcontroller (eg Mbed appears to be working fine but your ADC has a lot of noise), then also try the vendor specific forums.

 # 10: Configuration: mbed_app.json
-This file is very important as it allows you to enable and disable features and change your c_lib and printf_lib.
+This file is very important as it allows you to enable, disable, and configure features such as your c_lib and printf_lib.
 However, it is not created by default in Mbed Studio!
 Here is an example mbed_app.json with a few things configured:
 ```
 {